vfarcic/devops26/manuscript/02-intro.md

 DOMAIN=[...]
 ```

-If you do NOT have a domain, we can use combine the IP with the [nip.io](http://nip.io/) service to create a fully qualified domain.
+If you do NOT have a domain, we can combine the IP with the [nip.io](http://nip.io/) service to create a fully qualified domain.
 If that's the case, please execute the command that follows.

 ```bash
 DOMAIN=jenkins.$LB_IP.nip.io